Quick answer

 Spousal exemption covers a wide range of assets, including property, cash, investments, and other possessions.
 This means that the surviving spouse can inherit the family home, savings, and other assets without having to pay inheritance tax on these transfers.
 However, it’s essential to understand that this exemption is generally only applicable when the transfer is made directly between spouses.

-For instance, if a spouse leaves their estate to the surviving partner, it is typically exempt from inheritance tax.
+For instance, if a spouse leaves their estate to the surviving partner, no inheritance tax is payable.
 As stated by HMRC, “transfers between spouses are generally exempt from inheritance tax, provided the transfer is made outright and not conditionally.”

 “Transfers between spouses are generally exempt from inheritance tax, provided the transfer is made outright and not conditionally.”